 Modern theoretical particle physics describes nature through the language of quantum field theory (QFT.)
 Over the decades since QFT was first developed, physicists have been amazed at the range of phenomena QFT can describe - from boiling water to quantum gravity - as well as the subtlety of the description (for example, string theory in a certain spacetime is believed to be equivalent to an ordinary QFT which lives on the boundary of the string theoretic spacetime.)
 QFT has even become important in pure mathematics.
 But there is a great deal that is mysterious and the particle theory group in Edinburgh is at work at the frontiers of our understanding of the subject.

-Quantum field theories and quantum mechanical generalisations of the field theories familiar to James Clerk Maxwell, based on lines of force which exist even in the vacuum.
+Quantum field theories are quantum mechanical generalisations of the field theories familiar to James Clerk Maxwell, based on lines of force which exist even in the vacuum.
 Because they are quantum mechnical, predictions in QFT represent probablities that certain phenomena occur.
-Scattering amplitudes encode the probabilities for certain scattering phenomena to occur, for example the probability that two electrons will scatter at a certain angle or that two gluons create a Higgs boson at the LHC.
-The study of scattering amplitudes has risen in prominence recently, spurred by the LHC, and has lead to some magnificent progress in our understanding of the quantum mechanical structure of field theory.
+Scattering amplitudes encode these probabilities, for example the probability that two electrons will scatter at a certain angle or that two gluons create a Higgs boson at the LHC.
+The study of scattering amplitudes has risen in prominence recently, spurred by the LHC, and has led to magnificent progress in our understanding of the quantum mechanical structure of field theory.
 One remarkable fact about scattering amplitudes is that, in a certain precise sense, scattering of fundamental particle in gauge theories "squares" into the scattering of gravitons, the quanta of the gravitational field.
 This is an example of the unity of physics: research motivated by the LHC has revealed new QFT magic in gravity.
 The group in Edinburgh studies amplitudes from a variety of points of view: we perform detailed calculations for the LHC, we develop new tools to sum up important effects which occur at different orders of the perturbative expansion of scattering amplitudes, as well as studying the connection between gauge theory and gravity.

 Applications of Quantum Field Theory